phoefgen/udacity-catalog/README.md

 This is a flask app, with a sqlite3 database back end.
 Installation is currently handled by Vagrant (requires Vagrant 1.5+).

-Clone the repo, switch to the Udacity assesment branch with:

-  'git checkout Udacity-submission'

 change into the generated folder and then:
   'vagrant up'
   'vagrant ssh'

 Vagrant will install all dependencies, and init the database.
-The setup includes generating some lorem ipsum data to help with troubleshooting and dev.
+The setup includes generating some lorem ipsum data to help with troubleshooting, assesment and dev.

 If you want to reset the database, with test data run this shell script:
   'drtysnow/test_init.sh'